Martin Price (numismatist): Personal life

 Martin Jessop Price had a lifelong connection with Greece and became fluent in modern Greek whilst studying at the British School of Athens in 1961.
 In 1965, whilst completing a research fellowship at Downing College, he met his future wife Maria Xenakis.
 The pair instantly had a connection, with Maria being surprised by his fluency in Greek, and married shortly after.
 The pair had three children, two sons and a daughter.
-He, and his wife, were well known amongst friends for their legendary hospitality, with Martin's colleagues even referring to him having a unofficial taxi-service.
+He, and his wife, were well known amongst friends for their legendary hospitality, with Martin's colleagues even referring to him having an unofficial taxi-service.

 Price could simultaneously exasperate and endear himself to his friends through his habit of disagreeing point-blank with them, and then completely reversing his position five minutes later.
 But his enthusiasm and energy were an inspiration to his colleagues.
 His enthusiasm meant it was typical that he was willing to throw himself into a project so unrewarding but so necessary.